TheMicronaut/micronaut-theme/README.md

-# The Micronaut's tuned So Simple Theme
+# The Micronaut's modifed So Simple Theme

-The theme of Micronaut's blog is based upon the  **So Simple Theme**  by designer slash illustrator [Michael Rose](http://mademistakes.com).
+Micronaut's modified So Simple Theme is based upon the  simplistic **So Simple Theme**  originally created by [Michael Rose](http://mademistakes.com).

 Micronaut's modified So Simple Theme is a minimalistic theme (across the same lines of the So Simple Theme) that offers simple and clean layout while emphasizing typography.
-Thus, the theme is ideal for sites and blogs that focus on content rather than on visual elements and delights.
+Thus, the theme is ideal for sites and blogs that focus on content rather than on visual delights.

-See a [live Demo of Micronaut's tuned So Simple Theme](http://themicronaut.github.io/) hosted on GitHub.
+See a [live Demo](http://themicronaut.github.io/) of Micronaut's modified So Simple Theme hosted on GitHub.

-See a [live version of the original So Simple Theme](http://mmistakes.github.io/so-simple-theme/) hosted on GitHub.
+See a [live version](http://mmistakes.github.io/so-simple-theme/) of the original So Simple Theme hosted on GitHub.

 ## Screenshots
 ![example main page](https://raw.githubusercontent.com/TheMicronaut/micronaut-theme/master/images/main-page.png)